MarketSquare/robotframework-browser/docs/releasenotes/Browser-2.1.0.rst

 Use Playwright video to allow recording video of the test execution. (`#148`_)
 ------------------------------------------------------------------------------
 Playwright has supported creating video for few releases.
-Now the library has been enhanced to support videa creation in New Context keyword.
+Now the library has been enhanced to support video creation in New Context keyword.
 If video is enabled in the context, new page will create a video.

 Improve library logging when waiting. (`#491`_)